TC2005B/Game-Design/README.md

 # Introduction

 ## Purpose
-Draw attention from future college students into STEM careers through a simple videogame.
+Draw attention from future college students into STEAM careers through a simple videogame.

 ## Scope
+A 2D videogame puzzle/exploration oriented powered by Unity due to its adaptability and intuitivity of use for projects of this sort.
+Another important tool to be used is WebGl for connecting the JS script into the 2D graphics and mechanics of the game.
 Describe the software being specified.
 Include benefits, objectives, and goals.
 This should relate to overall business goals, especially if teams outside of development will have access to the SRS

 ## Definitions and Acronyms
+STEAM: Science, Technology, Engineering, Art, Mathematics
+GPU: graphics processor unit
+JS: JavaScript
+2D: Two dimensions
+WebGL: Web Graphics Library

 Include any non-trivial definition or acronym used in the document.

 # Overall Description
+The game consists in a 2D cenital perspective exploarion and puzzle centered experience that will induce the STEAM careers vision into
 Describe what you’re going to build.
 Is it an update to an existing product?
 Is it a new product?
 Is it an add-on to a product you’ve already created?

 These are important to describe upfront, so everyone knows what you’re building.